The Art Law Review: Netherlands

 i Designated cultural goods

-During the past decades, according to many, the legal protection of national cultural heritage did not receive the attention it deserved.
+In past decades, according to many, the legal protection of national cultural heritage did not receive the attention it deserved.
 This all changed after a royal scandal in 2019, involving the auctioning of a multimillion-euro drawing by Peter Paul Rubens, which underscored the realisation that our list of protection-worthy cultural property needed an update.
 The Netherlands, like most other countries, has enacted legal provisions protecting cultural heritage against export, but so far the regulations have been less strict than in, for instance, France and Italy.

 Based on the Dutch Heritage Act, it is possible to list artworks in the register of designated cultural goods,3 to prevent their departure to museums or private destinations outside the Netherlands.
 Works listed in the register may subsequently only be exported abroad with the permission of the Minister of Education, Culture and Science, on the understanding that a designated object must first be offered for sale to Dutch cultural organisations within a period of six weeks.4 The Dutch state, however, can claim a three-month window of opportunity to make an offer after an owner announces its intention to sell an artwork.
 If necessary, legal proceedings can be started at the District Court in The Hague to have works valued with the help of experts.5